9962 413 413

 Non-surgical procedures

 For grade 1 injuries, nonsurgical therapy is the best option.
-Immobilisation or bracing, physical treatment, and a gradual return to routine activities and sports are the options.
+Immobilization or bracing, physical treatment, and a gradual return to routine activities and sports are the options.

 Interventional pain management